Richardaeld/Fat_Racoon_Kitchen/README.md

 1. If there is an incorrect box shadow, record:
     + The test name, recipe name, screen resolution, browser/device, page (Jinja template), and a brief description of the incorrect box shadow.

-### Testing Text Coss Out Function
+### Testing Text Cross Out Function

 ---

-#### Tests User Story
+#### User Story
 + I want to use my smart phone or tablet as a recipe book. <!-- Testing Text Coss Out Function -->

 #### Expectation(s):
-1. The content of the **Recipe Steps** and **Recipe Ingredients** sections crosses out correctly.
+1. The content of the **Recipe Steps** and **Recipe Ingredients** sections will cross out correctly.
 1. The page content fills appropriately and doesn't spill out beyond obvious borders.
-1. The page content doesn't overlap and is easily read.
+1. The page content doesn't overlap and is easy to read.

 #### Assumption(s):
-1. The tester knows the size for each clickable area that causes the cross out effect and will be choosing a different place to click every time.
+1. The tester knows the size for each clickable area that causes the cross out effect and will be choose a different place to click every time.
 1. The tester knows multiple ways to get to a recipe's page.
-1. The tester is not repeatingly using the same path to a recipe page.
+1. The tester is not repeatedly using the same path to a recipe page.

 #### Testing Step(s):
 1. Load the **Index Page** of the Fat Raccoon.